 \subsubsection{Bifurcations of Dicher and Eisenberg}

-The bifurcation study of Dicher and Eisenberg, \cite{discher2002polymer}, depicted in Figure\,\ref{f:Dicher} (left), characterizes the end-states of dispersions of PS-PAA amphiphilic diblocks suspended in a water-dioxane solvent blend.
-Dioxane is a good solvent for both PEO and PS, but PS, like is commercial relative styrofoam, is strongly hydrophobic in water.
+The bifurcation experiments of Dicher and Eisenberg, \cite{discher2002polymer}, depicted in Figure\,\ref{f:Dicher} (left), characterize the end-states of casts of PS-PAA amphiphilic diblocks dispersed in a water-dioxane solvent blend.
+Dioxane is a good solvent for both PEO and PS, but PS, like its commercial relative styrofoam, is strongly hydrophobic in water.
 Increasing the water content from zero leads to end-state morphologies, in order: solvability, only micelles, micelles and rods, only rods, rods and vesicles, and only vesicles.
 Here micelles are codimension 3, while rods and vesicles refer to codimension 2 and 1 respectively.
-An increase in water content in the solvent is analogous to an increase in $\eta_1$ -- the energy release per unit of interface formation, under constant diblock aspect ratio, hence constant $\eta_2.$ This morphological bifurcation sequence is emulated with the FCH equation, fixing $\xi=-0.5$ and $\eta_2=0.4$ and allowing $\eta_1$ to vary from $0$ to $0.7$.
+An increase in water content in the solvent is analogous to an increase in $\eta_1$ -- the energy release per unit of interface formation, under constant diblock aspect ratio, hence constant $\eta_2.$ This morphological bifurcation sequence can be emulated within the FCH equation by fixing $ \xi=-0.5$ and $\eta_2=-0.4$ and allowing $\eta_1$ to vary from $0$ to $0.4$.
 The resulting $\mu_1\!-\!\,\eta_1$ bifurcation diagram is presented in Figure\,\ref{f:DE} (left).
-The fingering stability lines are presented within the frame of the axis.
+The curve shortening lines are presented within the view, the pearling stability lines are outside the view.
 For small values of $\eta_1$ filaments are dynamically favored, while bilayers are dynamically favored for larger values of $\eta_1$.
-In particular, the horizontal line is color coded to depict the end-state morphology of initial configurations with $\mu_1=0.05$.
-Here red denotes a pure filament end-state, blue a pure bilayer end-state and the yellow corresponds to a region of long-time coexistence of the two morphologies due to the approximate equality of the equilibrium values $\mu_b^*=\mu_\fil^*$ for $\eta_1=0.22.$ \emph{However} the bifurcation diagram lies within the pearling instability region of both bilayers and pores, and as a result the FCH predicts that neither of these pure states would persist.
+In particular, the horizontal line is color coded to depict a probable end-state morphology of initial data consisting of an admissible composite solution with $\mu_1=0.05$.
+Here red denotes a pure filament end-state, blue a pure bilayer end-state and the yellow corresponds to a region of long-time coexistence of the two morphologies due to the approximate equality of the critical values $\mu_b^*=\mu_\fil^*$ for $\eta_1=0.22.$ \emph{However} the bifurcation diagram lies within the pearling instability region of both bilayers and filaments, and as a result the FCH predicts that neither of these pure states would persist.